stefanmzeidler/CS710-Project/README.md

 # Todo
   * Add maki logic to minmax1 AI, test to make sure it works
   * Add some smarter AIs
-  * Show Wasabi applied to Nigri in viewer
   * Add series of AIs with simple hierarchy of preffered cards
   * Better way to store stats to aggregate accross runs
   * Logging, and documentation